GoogleCloudPlatform/datacatalog-tag-engine/README.md

 cd ..
 ```

 Note: the above script is expected to run for 10-12 minutes.
 As the indexes get created, you will see them show up in the Firestore console.
-There should be 33 indexes in total.
+There should be 36 indexes in total. <br><br>

-10. Build and deploy the Cloud Run service:
+11. Build and deploy the Cloud Run service:

 The next command requires `gcloud beta`.
 You can install it by running `gcloud components install beta`.